Question #1: The inherited shofar

 Why does the son of a chazzan have the right to inherit his father’s position?
 After all, when the chazzan died, he made his son into an orphan, not into a chazzan!

-As we saw above, this halachah is true for any position in klal Yisroel: The son has the right to the position as long as he meets the basic requirements for the position.
+However, as we saw above, this halachah is in fact the case for any position in klal Yisroel: A son has the right to his father’s position, as long as he meets the basic requirements for the position.

 Can the son sell the position?

 To what extent does the son have the right to the position?
 Can he offer the position to someone else, and if so, can he do so even for payment?

 An early authority, the Mordechai (Bava Kama 8:108), quoting a responsum from his rebbe, the Maharam Rottenberg, discusses this exact question.
 He rules that although a position of authority among the Jewish people is bequeathed to a son, the son does not have any right to give the position to someone else.
 He compares this to the rights of a kohen or a levi, which also are bequeathed to sons, but cannot be sold or transferred.